ashvardanian/SimSIMD/README.md

 ## Efficient Alternative to `scipy.spatial.distance` and `numpy.inner`

 SimSIMD leverages SIMD intrinsics, capabilities that only select compilers effectively utilize.
-This framework supports conventional AVX2 instructions on x86, NEON on Arm, as well as rare AVX-512 FP16 instructions on x86 and Scalable Vector Extensions on Arm.
+This framework supports conventional AVX2 instructions on x86, NEON on Arm, as well as __rare__ AVX-512 FP16 instructions on x86 and Scalable Vector Extensions on Arm.
 Designed specifically for Machine Learning contexts, it's optimized for handling high-dimensional vector embeddings.

-The SimSIMD toolkit provides:
+- ✅ __3-200x faster__ than NumPy and SciPy distance functions.

-- Euclidean (L2)
+- ✅ Euclidean (L2), Inner Product, and Cosine (Angular) distances.
-- Inner Product
+- ✅ Single-precision `f32`, half-precision `f16`, and `i8` vectors.
-- Cosine (Angular) distances
+- ✅ Compatible with NumPy, PyTorch, and TensorFlow tensors.

-All implemented for `f32`, `f16`, and `i8` vectors.
+- ✅ Has __no dependencies__, not even LibC.

 ## Benchmarks